miltonian/principles/README.md

   - [Contributing](#contributing)
   - [License](#license)

+## Recent Enhancements

+- **Iterative Refinement of Fundamental Truths and Subtasks**:
+  The framework can now iteratively refine both the fundamental truths and the subtasks.
+If initial truths prove insufficient or if subtasks are not minimal or feasible, it can re-derive truths or re-decompose tasks as needed.
+This ensures that the final solution is always built upon stable, minimal, and actionable components.

+- **Feasibility Checks for Subtasks**:
+  The decomposition logic now ensures that subtasks remain within the capabilities of a text-based assistant.
+Instead of producing unfeasible instructions (e.g., external physical actions), it focuses on tasks the agents can realistically handle, such as generating summaries, analyses, or structured proposals.

+- **Comprehensive Agent Descriptions for Prompt Generation**:
+  The final integrated output now includes exhaustively detailed agent descriptions.
+Each agent specification is rich in context, instructions, constraints, and examples—enabling you to directly transform these final descriptions into robust prompts for creating or configuring agents in your downstream workflows.

+These enhancements maintain and build upon the original core idea of using first principles reasoning to design specialized agents, while ensuring an adaptive, iterative refinement process and producing final outputs that are both minimal and extremely prompt-ready.

 ## Features

-- **First Principles Decomposition**: Break down your goal into its most fundamental truths using first principles thinking.
+- **First Principles Decomposition**: Break down your goal into fundamental truths and minimal subtasks.
-- **Automated Agent Generation**: Dynamically create specialized agents that address each fundamental component of your goal.
-- **Modular and Extensible Design**: The framework's architecture allows for easy customization and expansion.
+- **Iterative Refinement**: Dynamically re-derive truths or refine subtasks if initial attempts are insufficient or misaligned.
+- **Feasibility Assurance**: Ensures subtasks are strictly within the realm of a text-based assistant’s capabilities.
+- **Rich Final Output**: Produces highly detailed agent definitions, ready to be turned into prompts for agent instantiation.
-- **Execution Order and Dependency Management**: Uses advanced algorithms to determine agent execution order based on dependencies.
+- **Execution Order & Dependency Management**: Uses sophisticated algorithms to determine the optimal execution order of agents.
-- **Error Handling and Validation**: Robust mechanisms ensure agents operate reliably and outputs are validated.
+- **Error Handling & Validation**: Provides robust error handling, standardized JSON formats, and iterative improvements to correct issues.
-- **Parallel Agent Execution**: Agents without dependencies can run in parallel for performance optimization.
+- **Parallel Execution**: Agents without dependencies can run in parallel for performance gains.

 ## Installation

 ### Prerequisites

 - **Node.js**: Version 14 or higher
-- **npm** or **Yarn**: npm version 6 or higher, or Yarn version 1.22 or higher
+- **npm** or **Yarn**: npm v6+ or Yarn v1.22+
-- **OpenAI API Key**: You need an OpenAI API key to use the GPT models.
+- **OpenAI API Key**: Required for GPT models

 ### Steps